Privacy Policy

 • Functionality cookies

-• Personalization cookies
+• Personalization cookies • Targeting cookies

 Required cookies: These cookies are required to ensure that you can navigate on the website and use its specific functions.
 For example, such cookies are used when products are placed in the shopping basket to enable you to leave the website and continue to access the products in your shopping basket on your return.

 Performance Cookies: These cookies record information on how visitors use a website, e.g. which pages they call up most frequently and whether they receive error messages from websites.
-These cookies do not collect any data on the basis of which users can be identified.
+These cookies do not collect any personal information on the basis of which users can be identified.
 All information collected with the aid of these cookies is anonymous and serves exclusively to improve the functionality and service of the Website.
 We therefore use performance cookies to prepare statistics on how our website is used and to gauge the effectiveness of our advertising campaigns.

 Functionality cookies: These serve to provide the services you request, e.g. if you would like to see a video.
 Functionality cookies also serve to remember settings which you make on the website (e.g. location).
 These cookies are not able to track your browsing on other websites and cannot follow where you have surfed on the internet other than on our Website.
 Without these cookies, we are unable to provide certain services requested by you.